 How should I get the vaccine?

-- Regular, for people 6 months and older
+- Traditional flu shots, approved for anyone 6 months and older

-- Approved for healthy people between the ages of 2 and 49, except pregnant women
+- Nasal spray, approved for healthy people from 2-49, except pregnant women

 How long is my flu vaccination good for?